Top Legal Trends to Follow (2024-2026)

 In addition to altering the way lawyers work within the system, technology is also changing how the public interacts with the legal system.

 Searches for "virtual court" are quickly growing (2,900% in 5 years).

-According to Fix the Court, early in 2020, only four federal appeals courts ever live streamed arguments in their court - and they didn’t do it very often.
+According to Fix the Court, early in 2020, only four federal appeals courts ever live-streamed arguments in their court - and they didn’t do it very often.